Polshkrev/gopolutils/docs/en-UK/collections/safe_map.md

-# Map
+# SafeMap

-Implementation of a simple key-value pair mapping.
+Implementation of a simple, concurrent-safe, key-value pair mapping.

 ## Table Of Contents
 1. [Insert](#insert)